-- Cup Burr Tool (optional, not pictured)
+- Cup Burr Tool (optional)

 20g wire is my preference for pierced ear wires.
 It’s the only gauge that I use for ear wires unless someone specifically asks for a smaller or larger gauge.
 Commercial ear wires typically range between 18g and 22g.
-So 20g is a comfortable size for pretty much everyone with pierced ears.
+So, 20g is a comfortable size for pretty much everyone with pierced ears.